bonnefoa/kubectl-fzf/README.md

 ## kubectl_fzf

-Once `cache_builder` is running, you will be able to use `kubectl_fzf` by calling the kubectl completion
+Once `kubectl-fzf-server` is running, you will be able to use `kubectl_fzf` by calling the kubectl completion
 ```shell
 kubectl get pod <TAB>
 ```